PatchworkExplorer/cp4waiops-connectors/UI-schema.md

 ### Side panel form attributes

 The side panel is an important part of the user experience in the data and tools connections page.
-This side panel is meant to explain to the user what is required for them to configure their connection so they can pull their data into Cloud Pak Watson AIOps.
+This side panel is meant to explain to the user what is required for them to configure their connection so they can pull their data into Cloud Pak for Watson AIOps.
 The following parameters are required unless otherwise stated and are at the top level of the form like the attributes above.

 **sidePanelTitle** is the title at the top of the side panel.
 This is usually in the format "Configuring a <your name> connection".

 **sidePanelDescription** is the description at the top of the side panel.
-This might explain what kind of data you are bringing in to Cloud Pak Watson AIOps and how it is being used.
+This might explain what kind of data you are bringing in to Cloud Pak for Watson AIOps and how it is being used.

 **sidePanelInfoHeader** is used as the header for the sidePanelInfo.
 Almost all informational headers say "You need to provide the following information:".